ericagiancola/greetings-earthlings/README.md

 An earthling's guide to all things good in the galaxy and beyond.

-This earthing loves :book:, :pizza:, and exploring the lands near and far :glasses:.
+This earthing loves :book:, :pizza:, and exploring the lands near and far.